Internet Service Disclosure

 • Internet backbone congestion.
 Internet congestion generally occurs in the late afternoon through late in the evening.
 Accessing websites during congestion periods may limit the ability to recognize full-service throughput.
 Congestion could occur outside of CenturyLink’s network.

 • Website connections to the internet.
-Website servers may not have Fiber Gigabit network speed connectivity to the internet and are therefore not able to send requested data as fast as the Fiber Gigabit service being provided to you.
+Website servers may not have fiber internet network speed connectivity to the internet and are therefore not able to send requested data as fast as the fiber internet service being provided to you.

 • Website servers.
 Website servers may not have the memory or processor power to send data at Fiber Gigabit speeds to the internet, regardless of the website connection to the internet.